Fate or Choice

 “I’m okay.
 Just a slight bump on my head.
 It’s nothing serious.”

-“We should move out now and find a safe place to be out of sight.”
-Alex replied.
+“We should move out now and find a safe place out of sight,” Alex replied.
 He was antsy to get out of the college as soon as possible.
 “The police are coming.
 We don’t have time to be talking here.
 Let’s go.
-Act natural don’t talk about the quest.”
+Act natural don’t talk about the Quest.”

-Everyone agreed and followed Alex out the campus and walked a good five miles talking about trivial things like a normal students.
+Everyone agreed, followed Alex out of the campus, and walked five miles talking about trivial things like a normal student.

 Kiyro and his group were in a small coffee shop sitting in the corner.
-They were all tired with what had happened today.
+They were all tired of what had happened today.
 Each person had their own story that they were having a difficult time believing.
-They all were either hunched over, deep in thought, or sipping on their drink.
+They were hunched over, deep in thought, or sipping on their drink.

 “What was all that about?”
 Jack broke the silence in the group.

-“The quest.
+“The Quest.
 The murder.
 Everything.”
-Jack’s arms flailed wildly accentuating on his words.
-“Was it all a setup or did we just dream all that?”
+Jack’s arms flailed wildly, accentuating his words.
+“Was it all a setup, or did we just dream all that?”

 “Shhhh.
 Be quiet.”
 Eve hissed.
 She did not want to bring attention to their small group.
-She tried her best be small.
+She tried her best to be small.
 “I don’t want to be noticed.”
-She mumbled underneath her collar that she raised up hoping it would cover her face but failed.
+She mumbled underneath her collar that she raised up, hoping it would cover her face but failed.

 “Let’s do this one by one.
 Someone go first and tell us what you experienced.
 Maybe then we could decipher what is going on.”
 Alex instructed.
 “I’ll go first.”
 Everyone attentively listened to Alex’s story.